 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
-Students in this three-unit course are expected to attend lectures (1 hour), their allocated tutorial class (2 hours) and meetings with their team-mates and tutors over the semester.
+Students in this three-unit course are expected to listen to the weekly lectures (1 x 1 hour), attend their allocated weekly workshop class (1 x 2 hours) and meetings with their workshop facilitators (tutors) throughout the semester.
 This means you are expected to commit approximately 9 hours a week to private study.

 Learning Activities SummaryPlease refer to Course Outline on MyUni.